-Maybe it was the drugs, or maybe it was the ideals, but concertgoers lived out what they had been preaching.
-Woodstock is so notable because nearly half a million people got together for several days in less than comfortable circumstances and no riots broke out.
+Maybe it was the drugs, or perhaps the ideals, but concertgoers lived out what they had been preaching.
+Woodstock is notable because nearly half a million people got together for several days in less than comfortable circumstances, and no riots broke out.

-The peace that pervaded the festival was in direct contrast to the anger, confusion, and division that permeated the larger culture.
+The peace that pervaded the festival directly contrasted with the anger, confusion, and division permeated the larger culture.
 The struggle for Civil Rights was still fresh, and Martin Luther King, Jr. had been assassinated just a year earlier.
 The Vietnam war was well underway, and a whole generation was struggling with the implications.
 The women’s rights movement was heating up, too.

 Moxie can be fickle and fleeting.

 For decades, organizers have attempted to go back and recapture the cultural moment that was Woodstock.
-For decades, organizers have failed miserably.
+But, for decades, organizers have failed miserably.

 If you listen closely, you can still hear the moxie.